offchan42/vimrc/README.md

 	map <leader>ct :cd ~/Desktop/Todoist/todoist<cr>
 	map <leader>cw :cd ~/Desktop/Wedoist/wedoist<cr>

-    OFF'S EDITION: Just look inside my_configs.vim in this repository, it's not the same as above
+    **OFF'S EDITION**: Just look inside my_configs.vim in this repository, it's not the same as above

 You can also install your own plugins, for instance, via pathogen we can install [vim-rails](https://github.com/tpope/vim-rails):